KiiPlatform/ebisu/INTEL/EDISON/README.md

 #Intel Edison Example

 ####Prerequests :
 1. Intel Edison Board that is connected to your local network.
-Please refer to [getting started] (https://software.intel.com/en-us/iot/library/edison-getting-started] with eclipse as IDE.
+Please refer to [Official Intel getting started tutorial] (https://software.intel.com/en-us/iot/library/edison-getting-started) with eclipse as IDE.
 2. This example optionally requires additional hardware which is a push button that is attached on the gpio.
 If you don't have, the sample will still run but won't have hardware triggered demonstration.
 3. Kii Developer account and a Kii apps created.
 You can create a new one or just reuse your existing Kii apps.
 4. Create a Thing object on Kii developer portal, don't forget to remember the 'thing' password since we will use it on the code.